Traven-B/myasync/README.md

 Automatic Discovery: The program automatically discovers which library modules to use, their URLs, and related configuration.
-Just define your modules and add them to MODULE_NAMES-no manual wiring or hardcoded lists needed.
+Just define your modules and add them to MODULE_NAMES - no manual wiring or hardcoded lists needed.

 Minimal Configuration: Each module provides its own URLs and fixture filenames via its lib_data method.
 The main program and local server use this info